D-Whipp/readme-generator/README.md

-use node index and answer prompts
+use node index and answer the prompts